section-engineering-education/engineering-education/content/articles/Build-a-Twitch-Chatbot-in-Node.js/index.md

 Some of the basics needed for the tutorial include the following:

 - Web development basics
 - Little interactions with Twitch website.
-This helps you know how Twitch works, some of its services and the interface you would be dealing with.
+This helps you know how Twitch works, some of its services, and the interface you would be dealing with.
 If you are new, you can check it out at [https://www.twitch.tv/](https://www.twitch.tv/) website.
 - An IDE installed on your machine.
 My recommendation is the [Visual Studio Code](https://code.visualstudio.com/) IDE.
 - Node environment installed and configured on your machine.
 You can get it [here](https://nodejs.org/en/).
 - A stable internet connection.